Saltwater Fishing Tackle

 Saltwater Fishing Tackle connects you to the fish, literally between your rod and reel and whatever is flopping around (or tearing line from your reel!) at the end of your line.

 There are some important decisions to be made here about fishing line, leaders, swivels, jig heads, hooks, and popping corks.
 Popping corks, you say, I thought this site only spoke about fishing with lures?
 Well, I’m glad you asked.
 I had similar questions and reservations, that is until I learned how well they work in certain situations.

 Saltwater fishing tackle should make your life easier, help you catch more fish, and make you more efficient on the water.
 So let’s talk about these choices, the different options you have for keeping that fish at the end of your line, and then to your hand.

-We’ll start with fishing line, because it’s the first thing coming off your reel.
-The choices here are Monofilament, Flourocarbon, and Braid.
+We’ll start with the fishing line because it’s the first thing coming off your reel.
+The choices here are Monofilament, Fluorocarbon, and Braid.

 Head to the Fishing Line page for more information.

 Lots of tangles and frustration can occur when your line twists.
 On a spinning reel, a line twist can be like a bad backlash on a bait cast reel.
 You might be reaching for your knife or clippers and cutting it out.

 Swivels are little metal attachments that come in handy here, eliminating line twists.
 They can also provide a connection point between your mainline and leader material.
 This simplifies the connection because the knots between different fishing lines can be complicated.

 Lure Clips come in handy when you are changing lures.
 This means no cutting line and no new knots.
 There are some good ones on the market that I’ve used with no problems.
 This does go against some traditional thinking that a knot should be the only thing between your line and the lure, but I’ve used them and they work well.
 They also work as a loop knot and give your lure some better action.